hyung8758/esnet_python/README.md

 ### Machine learning toolbox based on Python and Tensorflow.
 ---

-This toolbox is easy to implement to your research.
+- This toolbox is easy to implement to your research.
+- Just focus on neural network parameters such as the number of hidden layers and units or activation functions.
+Then a main network based on given parameters will be automatically generated for a task.

 ### Version Compatibility